-Mobile Bar wins 2022 Mandan Business Pitch Challenge
+Mobile bar wins 2022 Mandan Business Pitch Challenge

 They say the support from the community has been overwhelming.

-The first runner up for the Mandan Business Pitch Challenge is Send-it!
+The first runner-up for the Mandan Business Pitch Challenge is Send-it!
 24-hour cornhole.
-The third-place winner is The Sew Connection.
+Third place went to the Sew Connection.